ben-maclaurin/hop/README.md

-# Jump
+# Hop

-Jump is a [TUI](https://github.com/fdehau/tui-rs)-based project viewer.
+Hop is a [TUI](https://github.com/fdehau/tui-rs)-based project viewer.
 It is built to somewhat replicate Emacs' [Projectile](https://github.com/bbatsov/projectile) tool.

 <img width="1532" alt="Screenshot 2022-09-21 at 15 42 56" src="https://user-images.githubusercontent.com/54992484/191535229-29ecef3e-e399-478f-8f71-e08a6703ad50.png">

 ## Prerequisites

-If you want Jump to display project languages, you will need to install two dependencies.
+If you want Hop to display project languages, you will need to install two dependencies.

 1. [Linguist](https://github.com/github/linguist)

-This is a Ruby tool used by Jump to analyse project languages.
+This is a Ruby tool used by Hop to analyse project languages.
 You can find installation instructions [here](https://github.com/github/linguist#installation).

 2. [Nerd Fonts](https://www.nerdfonts.com/font-downloads)

-Jump uses Nerd Fonts for icon rendering.
+Hop uses Nerd Fonts for icon rendering.
 Your terminal/emulator will need to be running one of these fonts.

 ## Installation